Coin appraisal

 Step 1 – Inventory

-We start with a personal conversation.
-Based on photos or an appointment, we assess the size, origin and variation of the pieces.
-Larger collections can be delivered to our office in Amsterdam, or viewed at your home by appointment.
+We begin with a personal conversation.
+Based on photographs or an appointment, we assess the size, background and variety of the material.
+Larger collections can be brought to our office in Amsterdam, or viewed at your home by appointment.

 Step 2 – Authenticity Check

-Our specialists assess the coin image, weight, metal, lettering and historical consistency.
+Our specialists examine the design, weight, metal, edge lettering and historical consistency.
 Only fully verified coins are included in the valuation.

-Schulman b.v. has strict quality guarantees based on more than a century of expertise.
-Each coin reviewed by us comes with a lifetime guarantee of authenticity.
+Schulman B.V. applies strict quality standards backed by more than a century of expertise.
+Every coin assessed by us comes with a lifetime guarantee of authenticity.

 Step 3 – Valuation